-Synthetic fibres such as rayon, polyester, nylon, spandex or rubber can also cause irritation and rash as they make one sweat more and are extremely low on breathability.
+Synthetic fibres such as rayon, polyester, nylon, spandex or rubber may cause irritation and rash as they make a person sweat more and are extremely low on breathability.

 2. Combating the Underwear Allergy Symptoms

-One of the most reasonable ways to combat this kind of allergy as per experts is to simply opt for organic replacements or find hypoallergenic fabrics.
-Material that is 100% naturally sourced and has higher moisture-wicking properties are also something you could opt for as these fabrics tend to be high on breathability lets your skin breathe along with keeping you dry.
-Latex-free clothes that use lycra are generally hypoallergenic and so are fabrics like MicroModal which is 3X softer than cotton and have antibacterial properties.
+One of the most reasonable ways to combat this kind of allergy as per experts is to opt for organic replacements or find hypoallergenic fabrics.
+Material that is 100% naturally sourced and has higher moisture-wicking properties can be opted for as these fabrics tend to be high on breathability.
+They let your skin breathe along with keeping you dry.
+Latex-free clothes that use lycra are generally hypoallergenic and so are fabrics like MicroModal, which is 3X softer than cotton and have antibacterial properties.
 You could very well categorise these as allergy-free underwear!